Accelerating and enabling convergence of nonlinear solvers for Navier-Stokes equations by continuous data assimilation: Preliminaries

 Here, $\mu I_H(u_{k+1}-u)$ is a CDA nudging driving the state $u_{k+1}$ towards to the observations, and $\mu$ is a positive relaxation parameter that emphasizes the observations' accuracy.
 We note that we use a type of variational crime on the nudging term, by using $I_H$ in the second argument of the nudging terms.
 While this is only consistent with the PDE if $I_H$ is an $L^2$ projection, the use of $I_H$ additionally on the test function is key to allowing for less restrictions on parameters and no upper bound on $\mu$.
 This nudging term / variational crime was first used in \cite{RZ21} to construct algebraic nudging, and was shown in \cite{GN20} to help reduce restrictions in CDA.

 As will be revealed in the next sections, the convergence results we find for CDA-Picard and CDA-Newton require only that $\mu$ be sufficiently large, i.e. $\mu>O(H^{-2})$.
 That is, there is no negative consequence of taking $\mu$ even larger, even to $\mu=\infty$.
-While taking $\mu=\infty$ in practice could lead to numerical roundoff error, when put into the algorithms (before implementation) it decouples the constraint that $I_H u_{k+1} = I_H u$, which is equivalent to enforcing $u_{k+1}$ and $u$ agree at all the measurement nodes.
-Hence this condition can be implemented just like a Dirichlet boundary condition and without any explicit nudging at all, since we require all measurements to be accurate and that measurement locations be at nodes in the fine mesh.
-Hence CDA-Picard with $\mu=\infty$ and $I_H = P_1(\tau_H)$ takes the form simply of usual Picard \eqref{PicardO} but with additional constraints $(u^h_{k+1})_j = u(x_j)$ for each of the $j=1,2,...$ measurement nodes (and analogous for direct implementation in CDA-Newton).
+While taking $\mu=\infty$ in practice could lead to numerical roundoff error, when put into the algorithms (before implementation) { it decouples the constraint that $I_H u_{k+1} = I_H u$.
+Provided the measurement locations are also nodes on the fine mesh, this can be implemented just like a Dirichlet boundary condition and without any explicit nudging at all, since we assume no noise in the measurement data}.
+Hence CDA-Picard with $\mu=\infty$ { takes the form} simply of usual Picard \eqref{PicardO} but with additional constraints $(u^h_{k+1})_j = u(x_j)$ for each of the $j=1,2,...$ measurement nodes (and analogous for direct implementation in CDA-Newton).
 In the case where data measurements have noise, this approach and CDA in general can still be used until the residual falls to the same order of magnitude as the noise.